2023/24 Woodford Folk Festival

 - All mobile catering vans must be compliant for commercial purposes and have a Gas System Compliance Certificate issued no older than 12 months from the date of inspection.

-- A new Gas System Compliance Certificate will be issued for that gas system for the period of the event if the mobile food van does not have one, a nominal fee will be charged.
+- A new Gas System Compliance Certificate will be issued for that gas system for the period of the event if the mobile food van does not have one and a nominal fee will be charged.

 - Any non-compliant gas systems identified by Inspectors/WFF Contractors will be shut down until rectified by a licensed person.

 WFF Electricians carry out temporary electrical installation and distribution services on site for stallholders.
-With the introduction of the new electrical safety requirements changes have occurred from previous years.
-We will update all successful stallholders closer to the event if any changes will impact your stall.
+With the introduction of the new electrical safety requirements changes that have occurred from previous years, it is important that your equipment, vans, caravans, mobile homes comply.

-All electrical equipment including your camping appliances must be listed on your application form if you intend to utilise power behind your stall, stallholders camping areas, do not have any available power unless you have a medical condition, of which we can provide you another location and access to power.
+All electrical equipment including your camping appliances must be listed on your application form if you intend to utilise power behind your stall.
+Stallholders camping areas do not have any available power unless you have a medical condition, in which case we can provide you another location and access to power.

-No double adaptors are to be used (tagged power boards are acceptable).
+No double adaptors are to be used however tagged power boards are acceptable.

 Any faults or power failures caused due to consumer underestimation shall be charged to the consumer.
 Electricians will make random electricity consumption and equipment tag checks.

-Over the last three years we have been working towards making this a plastic bag free festival and are encouraging everyone to use reusable bags and baskets.
-Let’s make this year the first year we never see a plastic bag on site!
+Over the last four years we have been working towards making this a plastic bag free and plastic straw free festival and are encouraging everyone to use reusable bags and baskets.
+Let’s hope we never see a plastic bag or plastic straw on site again!

-Stall placement and overall layout of the site is at the discretion of the organisers and Stalls Manager.
-Fitting everyone in to a tight area is tricky and sometimes we have to consider factors outside of your control.
+Stall placement and overall layout of the site is at the discretion of the Organisers and Stalls Manager.
+Fitting everyone into a tight area is tricky and sometimes we must consider factors outside of anyone’s control.
+Last minute challenges occur that result in sites being moved.
+We do our best to make it smooth for all, however at times we have made big changes right up until the last day.
 The Stalls Manager is approachable and willing to discuss your needs and accommodate them if a stall change is possible.

 Once you have been allocated your stall, stallholders must be mindful of not encroaching too far out onto the walkways with their racks, information boards or displayed goods for access and safety reasons.
 The stall management team will work closely with you to ensure there are no trip or potential head hazards.

-When deciding what stall site size you require, include all ropes and awnings.
-If you arrive at the festival and your stall is bigger than you have indicated this has a flow on effect for those around you and will disrupt our carefully laid out site plans.
+When deciding what stall site size you require, please include all ropes and awnings.
+If you arrive at the festival and your stall is bigger than you have indicated, this will have a flow on effect for those around you and will disrupt our carefully laid out site plans.

-- Read the terms and conditions and other necessary information pertaining to being a Food and/or Beverage Stall at WFF 2018-19.
+- Read the terms and conditions and other necessary information pertaining to trading as a stall at Woodford Folk Festival

-- Decide whether you can comply with the T&C and can afford to come?
+- Decide whether you can comply with the T&C’s and can afford upfront expenses.

 - Compile all the required attachments ready to upload:

-- The Stall Site Layout Plan, this is to include all cold rooms, storage and additional areas for food preparation and the Camping Layout Plan both available for download on website.
-Please provide a scaled diagram of your stall as clear as possible.
+- The Stall Site Layout Plan is to include all cold rooms, storage and additional areas for food preparation and the Camping Layout Plan for you and your whole team.
+Both are available for download on the website.
+Please provide a scaled diagram of your stall as clearly as possible.

 - Please also submit your proposed camping and vehicle parking requirements on the separate camping layout form.
 Camping will be allocated once we know what site you are given.